prasannardyy/Bunkifyyy/README.md

 ## About

-**Bunkifyyy** is a beautifully simple attendance calculator for students, now with a unique look, smooth animations, and extra Gowtham branding.
+**Bunkifyyy** is a beautifully simple attendance calculator for students, now with a unique look, smooth animations.
 Instantly find out how many classes you can bunk or need to attend to maintain your target attendance percentage.

 ---